Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

    Press enter to continue

-   Once you are login it will shows the below image for grant permissions for app to perform the operations
+   Once you are login it will show the below image for grant permissions for the app to perform operations

   ![GrantPermission](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/GrantPermissions.png)